 6. Plan times to get away alone if you’re the spouse who’s generally at home

-It is SO refreshing whenever I am able to get away alone for an hour or two (and I know this is true for all moms!)
+It is SO refreshing whenever I am able to get away alone for an hour or two (and I know this is true for all stay at home moms!)
 I am often able to go out for a couple hours on Sunday afternoons to blog, and sometimes I will go do the grocery shopping alone when Pablo gets home from work.